 There were no transactions of material nature with its promoters, the Directors or the management, or their relatives, etc. that may have potential conflict with the interests of the Company at large.
-The Company does not have any transactions with any person or entity belonging to promotees/promotee group which holds 10% or more shareholding in the company

-Company's policy on dealing with related party transactions are available on the Company's website www.sipaper.com.
+Company's policy on dealing with related party transactions are available on the Company's website www.sipaper. com.